waterdine/doc.arhat.app/README.md

 ### Arhat&trade; script
 This is the scripting format for Visual Novels

+Arhat currently uses a simple per scene script format.
+Our plan is to update to use a screenwriting format similar to http://fountain.io.

 ### 虎.engine&trade;

 The 虎.engine is split into 3 frameworks.